 LGBT terminology glossary

-Androgyny (also androgynous, bi-gendered, no-gendered): A person who identifies as both or neither of the two culturally defined genders, a person who expresses merged culturally defined genders, or a person who expresses merged culturally/stereotypically feminine and masculine characteristics or mainly neutral characteristics.
+Androgyny: A person who identifies as both or neither of the two culturally defined genders, a person who expresses merged culturally defined genders, or a person who expresses merged culturally/stereotypically feminine and masculine characteristics or mainly neutral characteristics.

-Binary Gender: A system that defines and makes room for two and only two distinct and opposite genders (male and female).
+Binary Gender: A system that defines and makes room for two, and only two, distinct and opposite genders (male and female).
 These two genders are defined in opposition to each other, such that masculinity and femininity are seen as mutually exclusive.
 In this system, there is no room for any ambiguity or intermingling of gender traits.

 Biological Sex: This can be considered our “packaging” and is determined by our chromosomes (XX for females; XY for males); our hormones (estrogen/progesterone for females, testosterone for males); and our internal and external genitalia (vulva, clitoris, vagina for females, penis and testicles for males).
-About 1.7% of the population can be defined as intersexual—born with biological aspects of both sexes to varying degrees.
+About 1.7% of the population can be defined as intersex—born with biological aspects of both sexes to varying degrees.
 So, in actuality, there are more than two sexes.

 Biphobia: The fear or hatred of bisexual people.
 This term addresses the ways that prejudice against bisexuals differs from prejudice against other queer people.
 There is often biphobia in lesbian, gay, and transgender communities, as well as in straight communities.
+Phrases such as, “being bisexual is a phase” or “bisexuality doesn’t exist” are examples of biphobic language.

 Bisexual: A person who is emotionally, physically, and/or sexually attracted to both men and women.
 Some people avoid this term because of its implications that there are only two sexes/genders to be sexually attracted to and this reinforces the binary gender system.
+Many people use the term bisexual to include being attracted to intersex and trans* people.

 Coming Out (of the closet): To be “in the closet” means to hide one’s identity.
 Many LGBT people are “out” in some situations and “closeted” in others.
 To “come out” is to publicly declare one’s identity, sometimes to one person in conversation, sometimes to a group or in a public setting.
 Coming Out is a life-long process—in each new situation a person must decide whether or not to come out.
 Coming out can be difficult for some because reactions vary from complete acceptance and support to disapproval, rejection and violence.